Ognjen Koroman: Individual

-Politics
+Political activities

 Koroman is a strong critic of the ruling Serbian Progressive Party (SNS) and called it the "greatest evil".
-On 17 March 2021, Koroman was elected Vice President of the People's Party (NS) Sports Committee.
+On 17 March 2021, Koroman was elected vice president of the People's Party (NS) sports committee.
+Dragan J. Vučićević, editor of the pro-government tabloid Informer, accused Koroman of physically attacking him and insulting him on 30 May 2023.